Transportation

 - Paragraph template and checklist.
 Describe your assistive listening system on your webpage.
 Promoting Your Assistive Listening System, with Checklist by the Center for Hearing Access (2 pages, pdf)

-- Airport simulation in and out of the loop Starkey audio clips: airport baggage claim, airport ticketing area, and information desk (website, 16-31 seconds)
+- Airport simulation in and out of the hearing loop Starkey audio clips: airport baggage claim, airport ticketing area, and information desk (website, 16-31 seconds)

-- Blog post, Flying with Hearing Loss Could Soon Get Easier, HLAA, May 29, 2024 (webpage)
+- Blog post, Flying with Hearing Loss Could Soon Get Easier, HLAA, May 29, 2024 (webpage) and Hearing Life Magazine (1 page, pdf)

 - Blog post, Flying with Hearing Loss Can Be Challenging HLAA, May 25, 2023 (webpage)